najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 Octopusdeploy api key by going inside user.

-We need to tell octopus how to download teamcity output for that you need to visit back teamcity and configure a nuget feed.
+We need to tell octopus how to download Teamcity output for that you need to visit back Teamcity and configure a nuget feed.

-Add nuget feed of teamcity with teamcity credentials. test by searching packages.
-Make sure your teamcity has nuget feed available.
+Add nuget feed of Teamcity with Teamcity credentials. test by searching packages.
+Make sure your Teamcity has nuget feed available.

 While are pecies of puzzle are in their place we can now define the deployment procoess for our project.
 Octopusdeploy breaks process into steps that you need to define and configured.

-We start with our first step called deploy and like it's name it deploys the latest build from teamcity to any envoirnment we have pick.
+We start with our first step called deploy and like it's name it deploys the latest build from Teamcity to any envoirnment we have pick.

 #### Slack Notifications